For U.S. importers · CAPE Phase 1 open

 How the money flows

 Tariffi is the data-preparation platform behind the broker.
 Your licensed customs broker partner is the filer of record with CBP.
-Treasury ACHs the refund to an escrow account and splits on arrival.
+CBP/Treasury ACHs the refund directly into your own bank account — Tariffi is never in the money path.
+Once it lands, Tariffi auto-debits only its authorized fee.

 - 01